cybergis/cybergis-compute-core/docs/CVMFS_kernel.md

 # Adding CVMFS Kernels

+- Assumes that you have a working singcvmfs executable.

 - Any new kernels need to be added to `configs/kernel.example.json`.

 - The key represents the name of the kernel that you would like the user to use in their `manifest.json`.